midaslabs/midasminer_u50c/README.md

 # **Notes**

-- USB interface does not support USB PCIE expansion cards.
+- The USB interface does not support USB PCIE expansion cards.
 - One single computer can hold up to 16 U50c devices.
 - This beta version of the bitstream will stop mining when epoch number reaches 465.
 We will provide an updated version afterwards.